Ludwig Wins Stage 3 Of Womens Tour De France, Vos Stays In Yellow - UrduPoint

 The 35-year-old, who took over the yellow jersey with victory in stage two on Monday, kicked hard but it was the younger legs of 26-year-old Ludwig who powered through the line first.

-"I wanted to help the team, keep my 'fighting spirit'," said Luwig who was wearing the jersey of Danish champion.
+"I have to say that it feels like such a good comeback after yesterday," said a tearful Ludwig who was wearing the jersey of Danish champion.

-"I knew that if I had the legs, I could play for victory.
-But from there to do it, to become a winner of stage in the Tour de France and with this jersey...
-My God, what more could you ask for."
+"I just love how the team kept the fighting spirit.
+We knew that today was a super good day and if I had the legs, I could try and go for the win.

+"To actually do it and become a Tour de France stage winner, and in this jersey, it doesn't get better."
 Team Jumbo-Visma's Vos finished two seconds behind, closely shadowed by South African Ashleigh Moolman, Italians Silvia Persico and Elisa Lono Borghini and Pole Katarzyna Niewiadoma.

+"I didn't come into the last corner in the best position but I just kept fighting," added Ludwig, whose stage win came just two days after her compatriot Jonas Vingegaard won the men's Tour de France title.

 The Olympic time-trial champion managed to rejoin the leading group but again fell away in the closing stages and finished 20 seconds after Ludwig.